Fingerprint Cards: 2015 — present

-On 3 July 2017, Fingerprint Cards was included on the OMX Stockholm 30 which is the 30 most traded stocks in terms of turnover on the Stockholm stock exchange.
-Fingerprint cards was later removed on 2 July 2018.
+On 3 July 2017, FPC was included on the OMX Stockholm 30 which is the 30 most traded stocks in terms of turnover on the Stockholm stock exchange.
+FPC was later removed on 2 July 2018.

 As the company experienced growing competition, they announced five profit warnings during 2017 and 2018 which caused the stock price to plummet.
-At its peak, Fingerprint Cards had a market value of 42.7 billion SEK compared to its current market value of 4.2 billion SEK as of May 2019.
+At its peak, FPC had a market value of 42.7 billion SEK compared to its current market value of 4.2 billion SEK as of May 2019.
 In July 2018, the company said that conditions were challenging and that it expected the demand for fingerprint sensors to continue to decline.
-Fingerprint Cards has since worked on diversifying its business with iris recognition and smartcards.
+FPC has since worked on diversifying its business with iris recognition and smartcards.

-In 2016, Jörgen Lantto was replaced as CEO by Christian Fredrikson, who is the current CEO of Fingerprint Cards.
-On 21 March 2017, Fingerprint Cards’ stock fell 40% after a profit warning.
+In 2016, Jörgen Lantto was replaced as CEO by Christian Fredrikson, who is the former CEO of FPC.
+On 21 March 2017, FPC's stock fell 40% after a profit warning.
 Since then, the stock has continued on a downward trend with constantly declining profits in their annual reports.
 In the middle of 2018, the stock price was at a low of 6 SEK, the stock has since recovered and is trading at around 13 SEK as of April 2019.
 Revenue in 2016 was 6638 million SEK, 2966 million SEK in 2017 and 1535 million SEK in 2018.

 Customers & Partnerships

 Customers

-Fingerprint Cards' sensors are mainly used in smartphones and since its first inclusion in the Android phone in 2014, over 330 different phone models feature Fingerprint Cards' technology.
-Fingerprint Cards has sold over a billion sensors since its first commercial sensor in 2013.
-Some of the most recognisable companies that use Fingerprint Cards' technology include; Google, Huawei, Oppo and BlackBerry.
-Fingerprint Cards' sensor, FPC1025, was chosen by Google for their first Pixel smartphone.
-The newest Pixel also include a Fingerprint Cards sensor (FPC1035) which was released on 8 May 2019.
+FPC's sensors are mainly used in smartphones and since its first inclusion in the Android phone in 2014, over 330 different phone models feature FPC's technology.
+FPC has sold over a billion sensors since its first commercial sensor in 2013.
+Some of the most recognisable companies that use FPC's technology include; Google, Huawei, Oppo and BlackBerry.
+FPC's sensor, FPC1025, was chosen by Google for their first Pixel smartphone.
+The newest Pixel also include an FPC sensor (FPC1035) which was released on 8 May 2019.

-Huawei have been using Fingerprint Cards' product in their smartphones since 2015.
-Some of their models with Fingerprint Cards technology include their new phones; Nova 3e and Enjoy 8.
-Vsmart Aris and Vsmart Aris Pro also have launched, integrating the side-mounted sensor FPC1540 by Fingerprints.
+Huawei have been using FPC's product in their smartphones since 2015.
+Some of their models with FPC technology include their new phones; Nova 3e and Enjoy 8.
+Vsmart Aris and Vsmart Aris Pro also have launched, integrating the side-mounted sensor FPC1540 by FPC.

 Partnerships

-Fingerprint Cards is working together with Precise Biometrics, STMicroelectronics and Gemalto to replace Username/Password applications.
-Fingerprint Cards and its partners are working on the development of a smartwatch which will embed a fingerprint sensor from Fingerprint Cards.
+FPC is working together with Precise Biometrics, STMicroelectronics and Gemalto to replace Username/Password applications.
+FPC and its partners are working on the development of a smartwatch which will embed a fingerprint sensor from FPC.
 Precise Biometrics provides the algorithm for fingerprint recognition and STMicroelectronics will supply the semiconductor.

-Fingerprint Cards is also working together with Gemalto to introduce fingerprint scanners into credit cards (Smart card).
-The digital security firm Gemalto has selected Fingerprint Cards technology for the next generations dual interface payment cards.
-The payment cards will use Fingerprint Cards flexible T-shape sensor with an ultra-low power consumption.
-The current order consist of a few hundred thousands of the T-shape sensor which will be delivered through 2019 and 2020.
+FPC is also working together with Gemalto to introduce fingerprint scanners into credit cards (Smart card).
+The digital security firm Gemalto has selected FPC technology for the next generations dual interface payment cards.
+The payment cards will use FPC with flexible T-shape sensors with an ultra-low power consumption.
+The current order consists of a few hundred thousands of the T-shape sensor which will be delivered through 2019 and 2020.